Buddy Fletcher: Fletcher Asset Management

 After his tenure at Kidder Peabody, he founded Fletcher Asset Management, which makes private investments in small-capitalization public companies.

 During Fletcher Asset Management's first four years, it traded with heavy leverage.
 His general strategy was trading public instruments for his own account and on behalf of clients, but he also made longer-term equity investments.
 He used hedges with both types of investments.
 He has also been involved in PIPE deals.
 At one time, his firm's trading activity occasionally accounted for 5% of the volume on the New York Stock Exchange.
 In 1994, Fletcher surrendered his broker-dealer registration and became a registered investment adviser, which made managing money more convenient.

 Fund bankruptcy

 In July 2011, FIA Leveraged Fund, an investment vehicle managed by Fletcher Asset Management, was unable to meet a redemption request, totaling $144 million, by three Louisiana pension fund investors.
-In April 2012, the Grand Court of the Cayman Islands ruled that the fund was insolvent and ordered that it be wound up (liquidated).
+In April 2012, the Grand Court of the Cayman Islands ruled that the fund was insolvent and ordered that it be "wound up" (liquidated).

 In June 2012, Fletcher International Ltd., the Bermuda-based "master fund" for the Fletcher funds, filed for Chapter 11 bankruptcy in Manhattan.

 Litigation

-Alphonse Fletcher vs. Kidder Peabody
+Alphonse Fletcher v.
+Kidder Peabody

 In 1991, after working as an equity trader at Kidder Peabody, Fletcher filed a lawsuit in New York state court for employment racial discrimination.
 The New York Court of Appeals ruled that Fletcher's claim must be arbitrated.
 In a NYSE arbitration, Fletcher was awarded $1.26 million, and in a subsequent arbitration, the racial discrimination claim was dismissed.